Nioux/AideDeJeu/Data/spells_vo.md

 **Corridors**.
 Fog fills all the warded corridors, making them heavily obscured.
 In addition, at each intersection or branching passage offering a choice of direction, there is a 50 percent chance that a creature other than you will believe it is going in the opposite direction from the one it chooses.

 **Doors**.
-All doors in the warded area are magically locked, as if sealed by an _<a href="https://www.aidedd.org/dnd/sorts.php?vo=arcane-lock">arcane lock</a>_ spell.
-In addition, you can cover up to ten doors with an illusion (equivalent to the illusory object function of the _<a href="https://www.aidedd.org/dnd/sorts.php?vo=minor-illusion">minor illusion</a>_ spell) to make them appear as plain sections of wall.
+All doors in the warded area are magically locked, as if sealed by an _[arcane lock]_ spell.
+In addition, you can cover up to ten doors with an illusion (equivalent to the illusory object function of the _[minor illusion]_ spell) to make them appear as plain sections of wall.

 **Stairs**.
-Webs fill all stairs in the warded area from top to bottom, as the _<a href="https://www.aidedd.org/dnd/sorts.php?vo=web">web</a>_ spell.
+Webs fill all stairs in the warded area from top to bottom, as the _[web]_ spell.
 These strands regrow in 10 minutes if they are burned or torn away while _guards and wards_ lasts.

 **Other Spell Effect**.
 You can place your choice of one of the following magical effects within the warded area of the stronghold.

-• Place _<a href="https://www.aidedd.org/dnd/sorts.php?vo=dancing-lights">dancing lights</a>_ in four corridors.
+• Place _[dancing lights]_ in four corridors.
 You can designate a simple program that the lights repeat as long as guards and wards lasts.

 • Place _magic mouth_ in two locations.

-• Place _<a href="https://www.aidedd.org/dnd/sorts.php?vo=stinking-cloud">stinking cloud</a>_ in two locations.
+• Place _[stinking cloud]_ in two locations.
 The vapors appear in the places you designate; they return within 10 minutes if dispersed by wind while _guards and wards_ lasts.

 • Place a constant _gust of wind_ in one corridor or room.

-• Place a _<a href="https://www.aidedd.org/dnd/sorts.php?vo=suggestion">suggestion</a>_ in one location.
+• Place a _[suggestion]_ in one location.
 You select an area of up to 5 feet square, and any creature that enters or passes through the area receives the suggestion mentally.

 The whole warded area radiates magic.
-A _<a href="https://www.aidedd.org/dnd/sorts.php?vo=dispel-magic">dispel magic</a>_ cast on a specific effect, if successful, removes only that effect.
+A _[dispel magic]_ cast on a specific effect, if successful, removes only that effect.

 You can create a permanently guarded and warded structure by casting this spell there every day for one year.